 What Are the Stages of Rehab?

-While some people walk into a rehab center without any preparation, this is rarely the case.
+While some people of all ages, even adolescents, walk into a rehab center without any preparation, this is rarely the case.
 Most individuals go through a contemplative process before they start an addiction treatment program.
-In most cases, people will go through a pre-contemplation, contemplation, preparation, action and maintenance stage during their addiction recovery.
+In most cases, people will go through a pre-contemplation, contemplation, preparation, action, and maintenance stage during their addiction recovery.

 - Pre-contemplation stage: This is the stage that occurs before someone is genuinely ready for treatment.
 The individual may try to rationalize or defend their behavior because they are not truly ready for treatment yet.
 If they do not have access to the right information, they may never leave the pre-contemplation stage.